Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

-The GSE over-density does not reach into the lowest energies of the potential well, and certainly not to energies below the $\langle R_{\rm G}\rangle = 3\,\rm{kpc}$ limit.
-This is most comparable to the {\sc auriga} galaxies with minor mergers having mass ratios of $<1:7$.
-That said, it is not possible to unambiguously select the true GSE member stars as we have done in the simulation data, and the lower bound of the GSE debris may extend to lower energies than implied here.
 In addition, the stellar distribution becomes increasingly difficult to parse at lower energies (see the converging lines of constant orbital circularity).
 The dynamical time is shortest in the dense centre of the potential well, leading to rapid phase-mixing timescales.
 Accordingly, it is no longer easy to disentangle the membership of different stellar populations based on their kinematics at these energies, and this may act to conceal accreted GSE stars.

-In the last few years, the massive GC $\omega$Cen has been proposed as a candidate for the surviving remnant nuclear star cluster of the GSE progenitor galaxy \citep[see][]{massari2019, limberg2022}\footnote{Though, see counterarguments in \citet{anguiano2025} where $\omega$Cen is determined to be chemically distinct from GSE debris, and \citet{pagnini2025} where $\omega$Cen is associated with a yet undiscovered dwarf named \textit{Nephele}.}.
+In the last few years, the massive GC $\omega$Cen has been proposed as a candidate for the surviving remnant nuclear star cluster of the GSE progenitor galaxy \citep[see][]{massari2019, limberg2022}\footnote{Though, see counterarguments in \citet{anguiano2025} where $\omega$Cen is determined to be chemically distinct from GSE debris, and \citet{pagnini2025, pagnini2025b} where $\omega$Cen is associated with a yet undiscovered dwarf named \textit{Nephele}.}.
 We mark the orbital energy and angular momentum of $\omega$Cen in Figure~\ref{fig:E_Lz_GSEs}.
 If $\omega$Cen is indeed a remnant of the GSE merger and has remained relatively unperturbed since the accretion, its energy may represent the true lower bound of the GSE debris.
 In that case, this reasonably high minimum energy ($E_{\rm tot} > -1.6 \times 10^5\,\rm{km}^2\,\rm{s}^{-2}$) would reinforce the idea that GSE was a definitively minor merger event.

+Alternatively, the \textit{Eos} population could be reimagined as a group of stars that formed in the chemically enriched centre of the GSE progenitor galaxy.
+In this scenario, the elevated $\alpha$-element abundances observed for \textit{Eos} stars at the metal-rich end of the stellar halo \citep[see][]{davies2025} may reflect a reciprocal starburst triggered within the GSE during its interaction with the proto-MW.
+Similar high-metallicity, high-$\alpha$ signatures are seen in GSE analogues from the Gastro library simulations (\citealp{amarante2022}, see FB80\_D2 and DB20\_D2 in their figure~4).
+In that case, the energy of \textit{Eos} could represent the energy floor of GSE stars.
+In \citet{myeong2022}, \textit{Eos} has mean energies roughly $0.2\times 10^5\,\rm{km}^2\,\rm{s}^{-2}$ lower than that for the main GSE debris, which once again would best match our `minor merger' cases in Figure~\ref{fig:E_Lz_GSEs}.